kbecerra21/That-s-a-BigAss-Chicken/README.md

 # That's a Big Ass Chicken
 Mini project chicken data analysis
+# Assessment md folder
+This folder has all of the collaborators assessment md docs for this project
 # To see pdf
 The official docs to render for pdf are have a label  that starts with BAC and are in the main page of this repo
 # Chicken analysis plan